nimbly/Resolve/README.md

 # Resolve

-Resolve is a dependency resolver able to call or make new instances with the aid of a PSR-11 compliant container.
+Resolve is a dependency resolver able to call functions or methods or make new instances of classes with the aid of a PSR-11 compliant container.

 ## Installation